High Net Worth Portfolio Management

 Active Portfolio Management

-- Definition: Active portfolio management involves a dedicated manager or team actively making investment choices with the goal of surpassing a set benchmark index.
+• Definition: Active portfolio management involves a manager or investment team making informed decisions with the goal of outperforming a chosen benchmark index.

 Passive Portfolio Management

-- Definition: Passive portfolio management, synonymous with index fund investing, aims to construct a portfolio that reflects a specific market index.
-Instead of trying to outperform the index, the objective is to emulate its results.
+• Definition: Passive portfolio management, often referred to as index fund investing, involves building a portfolio designed to track the performance of a specific market index.
+Rather than attempting to beat the index, the goal is to replicate its returns as closely as possible.

 Portfolio Management Tips for HNWI